tdwg/bdq/tg2/_review/docs/tutorial/index.md

 1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.
 1. **Start Simple**: Begin defining basic `Validation` Tests before considering more complex Tests and `Amendments`.
 1. **Consider Edge Cases**: Define Tests for empty values, nulls, [whitespace](<../../index.md#glossary_whitespace> "Characters such as spaces and tabs that affect rendering of printed or displayed output, but which themselves are not printed.
-1) A field that only includes whitespace is treated as 'bdqval:Empty'.
-2) In 'bdqffdq:Valida…"), and out of range values.
+1 A field that only includes whitespace is treated as bdqval:Empty.
+2 In bdqffdq:Validation,…"), and out of range values.
 1. **Use Established Authorities**: Reference widely accepted standards when possible.
 1. **Generalize Appropriately**: Consider how different parts of the community might want to use a Test in slightly different ways.
 1. **Document Assumptions**: Be explicit about why particular choices were made in the development of a Test including choices of default values.